j3nny-zhang/socket-communication/README.md

 ## Features
 **Client and Server:** Establishes a reliable, message-oriented communication channel (UDP).
 Once that is set up, a random port is set up on which lives a TCP connection-oriented communication channel.

+This project parses through a wireshark json file, returning the count of <proto> packets ("UDP", "TCP", or "TCPUDP").

 ## TO RUN SERVER:
 ./server.sh <req-code>